Luna the Fashion Kitty

-Luna the Fashion Kitty (April 14, 2008 – January 1, 2021) was a Himalayan cat with a following on the Internet that centers on a Facebook page where she shares her outfits each day.
-She also shares information about cat grooming and cat rescue info, specifically focusing on the Persian and Himalayan breeds.
-Her Facebook page essentially functions as a social media community for cat lovers and fashion fans.
+Luna the Fashion Kitty (April 14, 2008 – January 1, 2021) was a Himalayan cat with a following on the Internet that centered on a Facebook page which shared her daily outfits.
+The page also shared information about cat grooming and cat rescue info, specifically focusing on the Persian and Himalayan breeds.

 Biography

 Luna the Fashion Kitty was born on April 14, 2008 and comes from Hermosillo, Sonora, Mexico.
 Her owner moved to Arizona when she was eight months old.